-Aside of the prospective universities in Germany, students and newly graduates around the globe, also have the chance to do an internship in their field study / interest, at the many institutions and companies in the Federal Republic of Germany, where they can benefit professionally and have the chance to work alongside specialists of the fields they have studied about.
+Prospective universities are not the only opportunity that Germany offers to foreign students and newly graduates.
+Foreigners also have the chance to do an internship in their field study / interest, at the many institutions and companies here.
+During the internship, they can benefit professionally and have the chance to work alongside specialists of their field of study.

 Who Can Get an Internship in Germany?

-Often companies do not pay interns, so if you think that the costs of living in Germany will be unbearable for you, try finding an internship that is paid and can at least cover your most basic needs.
+Often companies do not pay interns.
+Therefore, if you think that the costs of living in Germany will be unbearable for you, try finding an internship that is paid.
+A paid internship can at least cover some of your most basic needs.

 - Permission to work, received from ‘Bundesagentur für Arbeit’ (original and photocopy) – it is upon your employer to apply on your behalf for approval of the BA.
 Some internships do not require the agreement of the BA.
 These include internships under EU-funded programmes (Leonardo, Socrates, Erasmus, etc.).
 Internships funded by international intergovernmental organizations are also exempt from approval.